Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ![](img/Logging_In_and_Selecting_a_Product_5.png)

 For this tutorial we want to start with an empty product that has no data in it, so click the hyperlink under 'My Products' for 'Sample Empty Product' / 'Sample Program Two'.
 That will select the empty product.
-Next to see the homepage for the empty product click on the hexagon in the top left:
+Now to see the homepage for the product you just selected click on the hexagon in the top left:

 ![](img/Logging_In_and_Selecting_a_Product_6.png)